aisingapore/TagUI/docs/main_concepts.rst

   click //body/div[1]/nav/div/div[1]/a

 This matches the :ref:`XPath <find-xpath>` of an element in the web page.
 It is a more explicit and powerful way of targeting web elements.
+Use double quotes for text in the XPath instead of single quotes.

 .. note:: You can use CSS selectors too in place of XPath, but XPath is preferred.